Weighing stars from birth to death: mass determination methods across the HRD: Summary and conclusions: the mass ladder

 \item At the faint end of stellar brightness, high-resolution high-S/N spectroscopy is often not feasible to gather.
 In such cases one is therefore obliged to work with mass inferences from evolutionary model tracks in the HRD or CMD.
 Such evolutionary masses are subject to the largest uncertainties.
 However, for ensembles of stars belonging to the same populations, such as in a stellar cluster, relative precisions are somewhat better.
 Isochrone fitting of cluster turnoff masses also falls in this category of model-dependent mass determinations. \end{enumerate}

-A major conclusion from various stellar modelling efforts for single and binary stars is that the models of stellar interiors lack chemical mixing.
+A major conclusion from various stellar modelling efforts for single and binary stars is that the models of stellar interiors lack element mixing.
 While the mixing of chemical elements is included in modern stellar evolution computations relying on phenomena such as rotational, pulsational or tidal mixing, these processes remained essentially uncalibrated until recently.
-Various of the methods described in this review point to the same and unambiguous conclusion that intermediate- and high-mass stellar models need extra mixing in the transition layers between the convective core and the radiative envelope.
-The level of required extra mixing to fit the data leads to more mass in the convective core as the star evolves.
-This conclusion was reached independently from binary, asteroseismic, evolutionary and cluster modelling, i.e., consistently throughout the four rungs of the mass ladder defined in this work.
-This conclusion and the quantified levels and profiles of the mixing found from methods 1 -- 4 above, will allow better calibrations of the mixing properties and their parameters used as input physics in stellar evolution models.
-Measurements of the ratio $m_{\rm cc}/M$ from binary or asteroseismic modelling is a critical quantity to guide such improved calibrations.
+Various of the methods described in this review point to the same and unambiguous conclusion that intermediate- and high-mass stellar models need extra mixing in the transition layers between the convective core and the radiative envelope as the star evolves.
+This conclusion was reached independently from binary, asteroseismic, evolutionary and cluster modelling, i.e., consistently throughout the rungs of the mass ladder defined in this work.
+This conclusion and the quantified levels and profiles of the mixing found from methods 1 -- 4 above, will result in better calibrations of the mixing properties and their parameters used as input physics in stellar evolution models.
+Measurements of the ratio $m_{\rm cc}/M$ from binary \citep{tkachenko:2020} or asteroseismic \citep{Aerts2020} modelling offer a suitable way to guide such improved calibrations.

 Finally, an excellent outlook for better stellar masses comes from tidal asteroseismology.
 The \kepler and \tess data reveal many new discoveries of pulsating stars in close binaries whose oscillations are triggered and/or affected by the tide-generating potential of systems.
 This offers great potential to intertwine rungs 1 and 2 of the mass ladder in an iterative approach, where the model-independent dynamical masses can be imposed upon the asteroseismic modelling and as such take away part of the degeneracies among the stellar model parameters.